thomas-lamiaux/rocq-prover.org/data/tool_pages/platform/principles.md

 - The exclusion of a package shall be a rare event.

-- In case the package authors / maintainers cannot maintain compatibility to a new Rocq release in the expected time, for one release the curator will try to organize maintenance otherwise.
+- In case the package authors / maintainers cannot maintain compatibility to a new Rocq Prover release in the expected time, for one release the curator will try to organize maintenance otherwise.
 The Platform curator will also have timely discussions with the Rocq team in case changes in the Rocq Prover might lead to substantial maintenance effort in a Platform package.
 If the maintenance problem continues for the next release, the curator can remove a package from the Platform.
 The Platform users shall be informed about such a decision as early as possible, at least 1 month before a Platform release.

 ## Questions to be resolved

 ### Quality constraints for included packages

 For now, we haven't set any quality constraints beyond the fact that the packages are sufficiently used and stable.
 But other constraints, such as the existence of complete documentation, might be set in the future.
+The [Rocq Platform Docs](/docs/platform-docs) project aims to eventually provide tutorials and how-to guides covering the full extent of the Rocq Platform.

 ### Licensing constraints for included packages